aidanconnolly/ga-ds829-welcome-to-data-science/install_check.md

 ## Part 3.
 Git Configuration

-1. To check if your git installation is successful, open a new terminal window and try to run git from the command line:
+1) To check if your Git installation was successful, open a new terminal window and try to run Git from the command line: <br>

 ```bash
 $ git --version